gopinaath/charon-jetty-standalone/README.md

 You should be redirected to GitHub's main page.

 ## Documentation
-Full documentation Of Charon is located [here](https://github.com/mkopylec/charon-spring-boot-starter/wiki).
+Full documentation of Charon is located [here](https://github.com/mkopylec/charon-spring-boot-starter/wiki).